Quantified-Student-Watch/mobile-flutter/README.md

 The [E66](https://www.smartwatchspecifications.com/devices/bakeey-e66-thermometer-smartband-specs-review/)
 is an affordable smartwatch that includes a professional ECG sensor.
 This makes it perfect for the delta watch project, as it can provide accurate heart rate data.
 It also includes a thermometer.

+## License

+This project is licensed under the terms of the Apache License, version 2.0.
+See [LICENSE](LICENSE) for details.